SOTA-RAG Series

 The provided input query is run through an LLM using llama-2-13b-chat-awq, hosted on Cloudflare.
 We use it to extract the following information from the user query:

 For example, if the user query is “What is the capital of France?”, the hallucination pipeline might return, “The capital of France is Paris.
 Paris is a beautiful city with many attractions such as the Eiffel Tower and the Louvre Museum.”
-This extra context can improve the relevance of search results.
+This extra context can improve the relevance of search results and help the semantic search process focus on the right information.

 The output of the hallucination function is sent to the semantic chunk function, where it is broken into chunks suitable for running search queries on the data stores, just like in the user query pipeline.